-How to Organize Your Walk-In Closet
+How to Start Organizing Your Walk-In Closet

-First, Clean Out Your Closet
+1. Clean Out the Closet

 - Does it fit?

 While you’re sorting through your clothing, you should place each item into one of three piles: keep, donate and throw away.
 Keep the main staples in your day-to-day wardrobe, donate items in good condition that either don’t fit or that you haven’t worn in a few months, and toss pieces that have seen better days.